electron/electron/docs/api/process.md

 ### `process.getCreationTime()`

-Returns [`number`]
+Returns `number`
 Indicates the creation time of the application.
 The time is represented as number of milliseconds since epoch.
+It returns null if it is unable to get the process creation time.

 ### `process.getCPUUsage()`